murderedrum/github-markdown-cheatsheet/README.md

-# **Github Flavored Markdown Cheatsheet**
+# **Github Flavored Markdown Beginners Cheatsheet**
 ### **Markdown Editor Built into Atom**

 Show rendered HTML markdown using `CTRL-SHIFT-m`.
 ATOM enables HTML markdown for *.markdown, .md, .mdown, .mkd, .mkdown, .ron*, and *.txt* files.
+HTML can also be added to the text.
 Install [ :dizzy: Atom](https://atom.io/) for Windows, Mac or Linux.

 # **Comment**
 (If anything besides this line is seen in this Comment area **then that specific comment command is not working!**)
 [//]: # (Comment Type/Test #1)
 [//]: <> (Comment Type/Test #2)
 [comment]: <> (Comment Type/Test #3)